On NSOP$_2$ Theories: Introduction

 In section 5, we investigate behavior similar to $\mathrm{NSOP}_{1}$ theories in $\mathrm{NSOP}_{2}$ theories.
 We introduce the notion of \textit{Conant-independence}, which will generalize the relation $A \ind^{a}_{M}B$ defined by $\mathrm{acl}(MA) \cap \mathrm{acl}(MB)=M$ in the \textit{free amalgamation theories} introduced by Conant \cite{Co15} (based on concepts used to study the isometry groups of Urysohn spheres in \cite{ZT12}); see the following section.
-While it will end up coinciding with Kim-independence in our case, we plan to study a version of Conant-independence in a potentially strictly $\mathrm{NSOP}_{1}$, potentially $\mathrm{SOP}_{3}$ generalization of free amalgamation theories in forthcoming work.
+While it will end up coinciding with Kim-independence in our case, we studied a version of Conant-independence in a potentially strictly $\mathrm{NSOP}_{1}$, potentially $\mathrm{SOP}_{3}$ generalization of free amalgamation theories in \cite{GFA}.
 Conant-independence in $\mathrm{NSOP}_{2}$ theories can be defined as Kim-independence relative to canonical Morley sequences, just as $\ind^{a}$ is Kim-independence relative to free amalgamation Morley sequences (as in lemma 7.7 of \cite{Co15}); it can also be defined by forcing Kim's lemma on Kim-independence, requiring a formula to divide with respect to \textit{every} Morley sequence instead of just one, as suggested in tentative remarks of Kim in \cite{K09} in his discussion of \textit{strong dividing} in \textit{subtle theories}.
 We show that many of Ramsey and Kaplan's arguments on Kim-independence in $\mathrm{NSOP}_{1}$ theories in \cite{KR17} can be generalized to Conant-independence in $\mathrm{NSOP}_{2}$ theories, including a chain condition, symmetry and a weak independnece theorem.
-(But as is apparent in \cite{Co15} and will be in the aforementioned future work, similar behavior can occur in a $\mathrm{SOP}_{3}$ theory, which is why the following section is essential to the proof of our main result.)
+(But as is apparent in \cite{Co15} and \cite{GFA}, similar behavior can occur in a $\mathrm{SOP}_{3}$ theory, which is why the following section is essential to the proof of our main result.)

-In section 6, we conclude the proof of Theorem 1.6.
+In section 6, we conclude the proof of Theorem \ref{3-main}.
 One consequence of Conant's free amalgamation axioms (say, the freedom, closure and stationarity axioms, in Defintion 2.1 in \cite{Co15}) is the following:

 Let $\ind$ denote free amalgamation and $A_{1} \ind^{a}_{M} B$, $A_{2} \ind^{a}_{M} C$, and $B \ind_{M} C$ with $A_{1} \equiv_{M} A_{2} $.
 Then there is some $A \ind^{a}_{M} BC$ with $A \equiv_{MB} A_{1}$ and $A \equiv_{MC} A_{2}$.